 Only visit A&E in serious circumstances, such as:

 - injuries to the face, mouth or teeth

-If you're not sure whether you should go to A&E, contact NHS 111, who will be able to advise you.
+If you're not sure whether you should go to A&E, contact NHS 111 online.

 How much will I be charged?